Nathan de Medina

-Nathan de Medina (born 8 October 1997) is a Belgian professional footballer who plays as a defender for 2.
-Bundesliga club Eintracht Braunschweig.
+Nathan de Medina (born 8 October 1997) is a Belgian professional footballer who plays as a defender.

 Club career

 De Medina joined Anderlecht in 2004.
 He made his first team debut on 19 May 2016 in a 5–2 away loss to Genk playing the entire match.

 De Medina signed with Bundesliga newcomers Arminia Bielefeld on a free transfer from Royal Excel Mouscron in July 2020, having agreed a three-year contract.
 He was sent off for a reckless challenge on Niclas Füllkrug in a 2–0 loss to Werder Bremen in March 2021.

 Personal life

 De Medina was born in Belgium and is of Cape Verdean descent.